miwipe/ngsLCA/README.md

 # ngsLCA
 [![Build Status](https://travis-ci.org/miwipe/ngsLCA.svg?branch=master)](https://travis-ci.org/miwipe/ngsLCA)

 This is the official development repository for ngsLCA (next generation sequence Least Common Ancestor algorithm).
-This package provides a fast and flexible taxonomic classification of DNA reads aligned to a reference database containing multiple organisms.
-The classification builds upon the NCBI taxonomy and performs a naïve least common ancestor assignment for reads with multiple alignment against different references.
-It is a commandline based tool that outputs a text file which easily can be parsed and handled in R or like, for further statistical analysis.
+This package includes two modules, of which the first provides a fast and flexible taxonomic classification of DNA reads aligned to reference databases containing multiple organisms.
+The classification builds upon the NCBI taxonomy and performs a naïve least common ancestor assignment for reads with multiple alignments against different references.
+It is a commandline based tool that outputs a text file in "lca" format.

-An Rscript is provided for a quick transformation of the lca output to tables which are provided in different formats e.g. a regular comma seperated table as well as krona and megan compatible input formats.
-The output tables is also split into different kingdoms and taxonomic levels.
-In addition, it output NMDS plots, rarefaction analysis, heatmaps and stratplots for a quick overview of the dataset.
-Lastly, if laboratory controls have been sequenced and are provided it can subtract contamination taxa from the final output.
+An Rscript as the second module is provided for a quick transformation of the "lca" files to tables in different formats after filtering, e.g. a regular tab seperated table, krona and megan compatible formats.
+The output tables are also split into different kingdoms (or user-defined taxonomic groups) and taxonomic levels.
+In addition, it outputs heatmaps, barplots and stratplots as well as NMDS and rarefaction analysis for a quick overview of the dataset.
+If laboratory controls have been sequenced and are provided it can also subtract contamination taxa from the output.

 # Building ngsLCA
 ngsLCA requires [HTSlib](https://github.com/samtools/htslib) which is a common library used for handling high-throughput sequencing data.
 You can install it as shown below or link to a previously-installed HTSlib when running make on ngsLCA.